The monuments!

 The archaeological sites of the Roman Agora and the Library of Hadrian occupy an area with a total area of 28,000 m2, in the heart of the ancient city, north of the Acropolis and east of the Ancient Agora.

-Western Hills of Muses (Filopappou), Pnykas, Nymphon
+Western Hills of Muses (Filopappos), Pnyx, Nymphs

 Kerameikos

 Kerameikos extends to the northwestern outskirts of Athens.
 It was the most important cemetery of the ancient city, in use from the Prehistoric period to Late Antiquity and at the same time one of the most important centers of pottery and vase painting in the ancient world.
-In Kerameikos the best preserved part of the ancient wall of Athens is preserved
+In Kerameikos the best preserved part of the ancient wall of Athens is preserved.